top of page

 "And here we are, Shabbat HaGadol: the Shabbat before Pessach.

-I can't believe we are preparing for the "Holiday of Freedom" in this context.
+I cannot believe we are preparing for the "Holiday of Freedom" in this context.

 A war that started inexpectedly, on Simchat Torah, with the most devastating attack on Jewish Bodies since the Shoah.
 A war that is still dragging, in ways that are so painful on so many levels.
 And most of all: 132 civilian hostages, from 1 year to about 80 years old, still held captive for more than six months now.
 There is are, unfortunately, records of captivity in Jewish History.
 Jews were an oppressed minority, strangers in strange lands, and their host societies knew the incredible solidarity that tied this strange people together, so much so that people in Florencia, Italy, were willing to collect together insane amounts of money to pay the ransom of a fellow Jew they in a town of Irak who they had never seen and probably never would.
 And so hostage taking was unfortunately part of the way Jews were physically, psychologically and financially oppressed for millenia.
 Talmudic literature has spent much ink on the delicate question on how much to give without giving too much into terror.
 Mah nishtanah ha leila ha zeh?
 Will we sing again on the opening seder night.